marcysutton/gatsby-site/content/posts/remote-work-van-life/index.md

 coverImage: "./images/van-sunset.jpg"
 ---

 There are many benefits to working a remote job: you don't have to invest time or money in a commute.
-There's no requirement to work in a distracting open office floor plan.
+There's no requirement to work in a distracting open office.
 You can live where you want within your budget, and do more meaningful activities on your breaks.
 How about starting a load of laundry?
 Or going outside for fresh air?
 Doing office yoga with the dog?
 Microwaving fish for lunch?
 You can do all of the above.

 In my opinion, the most amazing benefit of remote technology work is the freedom to do your job from anywhere with an internet connection.
 For the past 2 years, I've worked remotely for periods of time ranging from a few days to a few weeks with my husband in our 1998 Ford Econoline van.
 We lovingly refer to it as Iceberg the Beefy due to its tall, white figure with a high-top and rugged offroad setup.